krempaskyk/edtech-plan-caroleng/README.md

 6. Assessments -- Performance Tasks

-    Performance Tasks will have to be done using App Inventor to create the program, and then Google Doc or Microsoft Word to answer the prompts from College Board.
-This is required as 30% of the AP exam.
+    Performance Tasks will have to be done using App Inventor to create the program, and then Google Doc or Microsoft Word will be used to answer the prompts from College Board.
+This is worth 30% of the AP exam.
 The student-created Performance Task has to be submitted to CollegeBoard by the end of April, and the 2-hour 74-question exam is in May.

 7. Checking Grades